Visit Kauai, Hawaii

 Kauai enjoys a year-round tropical climate, but the island does experience a lot of rainfall — March to September sees the least precipitation.
 The island is busiest in July and August, so visit in June or September for the best weather without the crowds.
 To see humpback whales, visit between December and March.

-Suggested Kauai itinerary
+Suggested itineraries featuring Kauai

 This sample itinerary will give you an idea of what is possible when you travel in Kauai, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.